-Arthritis Doctor Questions and Answers
+Arthritis Doctor Q&A

 Arthritis is a chronic condition affecting the lives of millions of people across the world.
 Arthritis occurs when the joints undergo wear and tear.
 Range of motion is affected and pain is usually present.
 Fortunately, there are medical professionals who dedicate their entire careers to helping people with arthritis.

 The best doctor to see for arthritis depends on the patient’s individual condition and situation.
 In general, a pain management specialist can help those with arthritis.
 They may also be referred to a rheumatologist or an orthopedic physician.